 Comprehensive, which helps pay for repairs to your bike for damages by things such as theft, fire, vandalism or natural disasters.

 Medical Payments, which helps pay for medical expenses after a motorcycle accident.
-This coverage is highly recommended by the Rector Law Firm.
+This coverage is highly recommended by Rector Stuzynski LLC.

 Towing and labor, which provides coverage if your bike breaks down and can provide emergency road side assistance to help tow your bike to a mechanic.

 Uninsured/Underinsured Motorist, which protects you if you get an accident with an uninsured or underinsured driver.
-This coverage is also highly recommended by the Rector Law Firm.
+This coverage is also highly recommended by Rector Stuzynski LLC.
+Check out out motorcycle insurance facts guide to learn more.

 You must carry proof of insurance with you while riding to avoid any fines or penalties.

 Motorcycle accidents can be devastating and have often have long term health consequences.
-Working with a Colorado Springs motorcycle accident attorney can improve the odds that you’ll receive the compensation you deserve for your injuries, compensation that you can use to pay medical bills and other expenses.
-Contact the Rector Law Firm today.
+Working with a Colorado motorcycle accident attorney can improve the odds that you’ll receive the compensation you deserve for your injuries, compensation that you can use to pay medical bills and other expenses.
+Contact Rector Stuzynski LLC today.
 We are attorneys who ride, and we’re passionate about serving the motorcycle accident community of Colorado Springs.